 In 1851, Léon Foucault conducted his famous pendulum experiment inside the Panthéon to demonstrate the rotation of the Earth.
 A replica of Foucault’s Pendulum still hangs inside today.

-The first person honored in the Panthéon was Honoré Mirabeau in 1791, though his remains were later removed.
+The first person honored in the Panthéon was Honoré Mirabeau, a French writer, orator, and statesman, in 1791, though his remains were later removed.
 The first permanent internment was Voltaire, one of the greatest Enlightenment philosophers.

 The Crypt beneath the Panthéon is open to visitors and houses the tombs of France’s most important intellectuals, writers, scientists, and political figures.